 The Log window shows the CRC for each sent or received frame (valid for I2C and SPI).

 Note: The Log window content can be saved to a file, then opened as a Script to run it.
-See Section 7.9.
+See Save a routine from Log window then Run it as a Script.

 6.5.4.2 Script Commands panel